Project knowledge for AI tools · Free

 3

-Add sources with lore sync add, push content via the ingest MCP tool, or just start searching:
+Add sources, push content from any AI tool, or start searching:

 lore search "user pain points"